jzuhone/equilibrate/doc/source/fields.rst

 for each cluster, and thus most applications can work with 1D models which can be mapped onto either grid cells, particles, or used of their own accord.
-However, for initializing the complex magnetic and velocity fields which exist in clusters for use in magnetohydrodynamical simulations, a full 3D implementation is required.
+However, for initializing the complex magnetic and velocity fields which exist in clusters for use in (magneto)hydrodynamical simulations, a full 3D implementation is required.

 Mathematical Overview